 (508) 455-4755 7 North Main Street, Suite 219A Attleboro, MA 02703

-Massachusetts State police are aggressively using DUI Roadblocks as a method of enforcing Massachusetts OUI laws.
-An OUI arrest in Massachusetts at a roadblock raises different issues than a typical OUI arrest.
-Here are some reasons:
+An OUI arrest in Massachusetts at a roadblock raises different issues than the typical OUI arrest.
+Such reasons include but are not limited to;

 If you were arrested at an OUI Roadblock, you should download Attorney DelSignore’s Free Special Report Regarding OUI Roadblock Arrests by clicking here.

 If you have questions, please feel free to call 781-686-5924 or 508-455-4755 to discuss your case.

 Understanding Massachusetts Drunk Driving Laws - by Michael Delsignore.